When is it Time to Leave Your Addicted Partner?

 - Is your relationship abusive?
-Abuse isn’t just about whether your partner beats the sh** out of your every time he gets wasted.
+Abuse isn’t just about whether your partner beats the sh** out of you every time they get wasted.
 It’s also the occasional shove or grabbing your arm.
 It’s forcing you to have sex or perform particular sexual acts when you don’t want to.
 It’s telling you you’re worthless or you’ll be alone forever if you leave.
 It’s threats to harm you or your kids.
 It’s blaming you and making you feel “crazy”.

 - What will happen if things continue on their current trajectory?
 I know you can’t predict the future, so the past is our best gauge for what’s to come.
 Have things gotten worse over time?
 Does your partner use more frequently or larger quantities?
 Do new problems continue to stack up?

 - How is this relationship affecting your kids?
 Are your kids really better off with you staying together?
 Perhaps their standard of living is higher in a two-parent household, but don’t fool yourself into believing your kids don’t know what’s going on.
 Kids are very aware of arguments, abuse, or Mom being too drunk to drive; even babies can sense tension and conflict.

 - Is this an equal partnership?
 Marriage may not be 50-50 all the time, but it should even out to a reasonably equitable partnership over time.
 Are you carrying the bulk of the work and responsibility?
 Can you confide in your partner and feel supported?
 Are you appreciated and valued?

 - Is your partner invested in change?
 Remember the old saying, “Nothing changes if nothing changes”?
 Well, that’s the truth.
 Change takes sustained effort.
 Has your partner shown you that she is going to work at recovery day after day or does she repeatedly quit programs, relapse, and make excuses?